syncfusion-content/winui-docs/winui/ComboBox/Keyboard-Support.md

 <kbd>End</kbd>
 </td>
 <td>
-Moves focus & selection to the last item.
+Moves the focus and selection to the last item.
 </td>
 <td>
-Moves focus to the last item.
+Moves the focus to the last item.
 </td>
 </tr>
 <tr>